DIY Washable Window Paint Recipe

 Start by pouring some water into small containers or into the cavities of a muffin tin.

-You’ll need 2 tablespoons of water for each of the colours you’re planning on making.
-I wanted to make all the colours of the rainbow, so I add 2 tablespoons of water to each of the six cavities of my muffin tin.
+You’ll need 2 tablespoons of water for each of the colors you’re planning on making.
+I wanted to make all the colors of the rainbow, so I add 2 tablespoons of water to each of the six cavities of my muffin tin.

 2. Add Flour